Reviews You Can Rely On

 Expensive

-Laptop compartment lacks watertight zipper
+Laptop compartment lacks water-tight zipper

 The versatile Chrome Buran III is one of the top-rated messenger bags in our test, and ready for anything that your commute can throw at you, whether it's by foot, bike, bus, train, or plane.
 Its rugged and weatherproof features are more than up to anything that you are.
 The bag's 1050-denier nylon fabric and 500D TPE tarp liner make it one of the most durable options available.
 It offers an oversized main compartment that boasts an intuitive pocket system for easy organization, including a large laptop pocket on the back that can hold up to a 17-inch laptop.
-The bag is comfortable to wear, even when fully loaded, despite lacking any dedicated padding on it.
-The cross-body stabilizing strap ensures a secure and ambidextrous fit while biking or walking, helpful for holding things securely when you're dodging and weaving traffic in the bike lane or the tube tunnel.
+The bag is comfortable to wear, even when fully loaded, despite lacking dedicated padding.
+The crossbody stabilizing strap ensures a secure and ambidextrous fit while biking or walking, helpful for holding things securely when you're dodging and weaving traffic in the bike lane or the tube tunnel.
 The plethora of pockets on both the exterior and interior provide easy access to essentials like a phone, wallet, and keys without being too overwhelming.

 Though we love this travel bag, it has some minor drawbacks.
 The bag is one of the heaviest messenger bags we tested.
 However, with how comfortable this bag is, you likely won't notice the weight.
-The zipper on the laptop pouch isn't waterproof — though it has a substantial weather-resistant flap over the top and will likely be covered by the rest of the bag when on your back.
-Although it is great for speedy donning and doffing of the bag, the seatbelt buckle clasp on the main strap is quite large and has a tendency to bang into painful places when not securely snug on the body.
+The zipper on the laptop pouch isn't waterproof, though it has a substantial weather-resistant flap over the top, and it will likely be covered by the rest of the bag when on your back.
+Although it is great for speedy donning and doffing of the bag, the seatbelt buckle clasp on the main strap is quite large and tends to bang into painful places when not securely snug on the body.
 Lastly, the Buran III is on the expensive side, making it quite an investment for a relatively single-purpose bag.
 That said, this bag is built to last through years of school, work, and commuting.
 If you can't quite swing the price, you might also like the durable and functional Timbuk2 Classic, with plenty of great features at a much more tolerable price point.

 Read more: Chrome Buran III review